An Introduction to Fractions - Parents, Here's How to Prepare Children to Learn Fractions

 2) Listen and talk to your child about fractions.
 For ages 4 to 6 this will be about the common fractions - halves, fourths and thirds.

-3) As children get older they'll start simplifying and adding fractions - to keep up with this, sign up to our blog and refresh your knowledge.
+3) As children get older they'll start simplifying and adding fractions - to keep up with this, refresh your knowledge with our blog about how kids are taught fractions visually.

 About Komodo – Komodo is a fun and effective way to boost K-5 math skills.
 Designed for 5 to 11 year olds to use in the home, Komodo uses a little and often approach to learning maths (15 minutes, three to five times per week) that fits into the busy family routine.
 Komodo helps users develop fluency and confidence in maths – without keeping them at the screen for long.